 According to research, more than 50% of customers prefer to get technical support via knowledge base.
 And we might guess that most of the remaining customers like personal support via helpdesk, live chat or call center.

 And yet, we will rarely find knowledge base on most of the sites.
 In some of the industries such as online software, having support website, knowledge base or documentation is a must.
 But these standards barely shift towards less fancy and less online focused industries and that’s where your opportunity is.

-Compared to previous tip, tutorials and guides are well-known and frequently used tactics that work.
+Compared to the previous tip, tutorials and guides are well-known and frequently used tactics that work.